kleinbottle/swanlotus/content/blogs/expressions-equations-formulae/expressions-equations-formulae.md

 ![Learning any subject involves four stages as shown above [@sas].]({attach}images/four-stages-of-learning.png){#fig:four-stages width=90% .modal-target}

 All knowledge begins with _naming_.
 You cannot analyze or understand what you cannot name.
 In specialized subject areas, names are called _definitions_.
-In this blog, we have the following _four_ mathematical names to define, understand, analyze, and apply:
+In this blog, we have the following _three_ mathematical names to define, understand, analyze, and apply:

 #. expression;
 #. equation; and